bryansum/bsumm.net/_posts/2016-10-10-the-age-of-objectivity-in-social-media.md

 This is due to the nature of information in the digital age, which has [winner-takes-all](http://nassimtaleb.org/tag/winner-take-all-effects/) characteristics.

-In print media, a multitude of newspapers constitutes a diverse set of opinions.
-They all have roughly equal orders-of-magnitude distribution.
-In the digital world, we have many fewer options: Twitter, Facebook, and diminishing few others.
+In print media, many independent newspapers would constitute a diversity of opinion.
+As physical goods, they all have roughly equal orders-of-magnitude distribution.
+In the digital world, we have many fewer options: Twitter, Facebook, and diminishingly few others.

 But, we say, Facebook and Twitter both constitute a diverse set of opinions, and therefore work in the same way as a newspaper ecosystem.